Downtown Vancouver skyline

 The free FIFA Fan Festival at Hastings Park is the central gathering point for every nation — giant screens, food trucks and live entertainment, open on match days with no ticket required.
 Outside the festival, supporters tend to take over specific pubs by nationality; our where-to-watch guide maps the best viewing spots, and each team page above lists the bars where that nation's fans congregate.

-Match-day basics for fans
+Match-day basics for visitors

 Fan FAQ — Vancouver 2026